isg245/android-stackblur/README.md

 Android StackBlur
 =================

+This is the exact version of kikoso's android-stackblur that can be found here: https://github.com/kikoso/android-stackblur What I have done is made the library available through jitpack.

 Android StackBlur is a library that can perform a blurry effect on a Bitmap based on a gradient or radius, and return the result.
 The library is based on the code of Mario Klingemann.

 The library is compatible for Android versions 1.5 (so pretty much compatible with every device).